-MHRC is a Housing and Redevelopment Commission, established under SDCL 11-7-7 to provide housing through the operation of a rental housing complex.
+MHRC is a Housing and Redevelopment Commission, established under SDCL 11-7-7 to provide housing through the operation of a rental housing complex. - It has no material non-utility transactions with the City of Murdo.
 Financial information about MHRC is available at Murdo's City Hall.